 - The course structure is sound and felt like a good reminder of the topics I learned when I took the SCA Brewing Foundations training.

 - The project is challenging but quite doable.
-Brewing a coffee cup with the required equipment isn’t that hard, nor expensive -unless you get the Baratza Forté BG, of course.
+Brewing a coffee cup with the required equipment isn’t that hard, nor expensive -unless you get the Baratza Forté, of course.

 After I took the first lesson I knew that I could finish the course quickly.
 The content is pretty easy to follow and Michael Phillips makes a great instructor.
 Additionally, I already have the required equipment and learned most of the basics while taking the SCA certification.